Your health story is more than the doctor’s office

 How CHPW can help you meet essential needs

-The Community Programs team connects you with programs and services in your community to help with your everyday needs.
+The Community Support Services team connects you with programs and services in your community to help with your everyday needs.

 Our team consists of specialists in housing, wellness and recovery, general health, and community-based services.
 They support you in improving your health and well-being.
-If you need assistance and aren’t sure where to turn, call the Community Programs team at 1-866-418-7006.
+If you need assistance and aren’t sure where to turn, call the Community Support Services team at 1-866-418-7006.